muratkeremozcan/obs/vaulto/blog/my-thoughts-and-notes-about-cdct.md

 - **Consumer-Driven Contract Testing (CDCT):** Focuses on the consumer creating the contract, ideal for greenfield projects and organizations committed to contract testing.
 - **Provider-Driven Contract Testing (PDCT):** Uses existing OpenAPI specifications of the provider and executes the consumer tests against that, instead of the traditional provider side test execution (of the contract) against the locally served provider service.
+- **Message Queue Testing**: meant for systems that communicate asynchronously using **message queues** instead of direct HTTP requests.
+Examples of message-based systems include RabbitMQ, Kafka, AWS SQS or EventBridge.

 **Communication Types Supported:**